 Grace period is like an extension provided to you by your insurer, in case you forget to pay your insurance premiums on time.
 The grace period is generally of 30 days.
 However, you should note that you will not be provided any coverage during these 30 days and you will also not be able to register the claim unless you renew health insurance on time.

 Having a clear understanding of the jargons used in health insurance policy is a must before you make the final decision of purchasing a suitable medical insurance plan.
 Hope the simplification of these terms will clarify your doubts and help you choose the most appropriate health insurance policy for yourself and your loved ones.
-You can also read our detailed article on demystifyinsurance.com, which has more health insurance terms demystified.
+You can also read up on concepts such as cashless health insurance,coinsurance , and more on Bajaj Allianz Blogs.